pedalv/JavaApp/OCP/OCP/README.md

 # Oracle Certified Professional (OCP)
+- The Oracle Certified Professional (OCP) credential builds upon the fundamental skills demonstrated by the OCA.
+- The Oracle Certified Professional has a command of a specific area of Oracle technology and demonstrates a high level of knowledge and skills.
+- IT managers often use the OCP credential to evaluate the qualifications of employees and job candidates.

 > Solid understanding of Java, and some of its SE APIs, and is a prerequisite to a number of the other Java certificates